The Colony Network

 The Colony Network's upgrade pattern allows for an interface with a static address on chain to be the single point of entry.
 All functions called by a user on the interface are redirected via a middle routing layer to the contract logic holding the function implementation.

 Business logic, such as the creation and funding of a task, is split into separate contracts within the middle layer based on context.
 To aid in legibility and clarity for developers, the logic contracts inherit from a separate set of storage contracts, in which all storage variables are written.

 The first deployed version of the Colony Network will have a more modest functionality than what is described in these pages and in the whitepaper.
 This is intended to allow further development for finished contracts to be informed by real user experiences and testing while new features are being developed for future iterations of the network.

 The major differences between the planned first release and the system described in the whitepaper are:

 - Domains within a colony will be restricted to a single level.

 - Voting, Objections, and Dispute resolution will not be included.

 - Reputation will not mediate colony member's ability to interact with certain functions.
-Instead, the authority roles will be used to grant the OWNER and ADMIN roles the ability to call certain priviledged functions such as creating a new task.
+Instead, the authority roles will be used to grant the FOUNDER and ADMIN roles the ability to call certain priviledged functions such as creating a new task.

 Subsequent versions of the Colony Network will add functionality (working toward a complete implementation of the whitepaper), and all deprecated versions will remain fully supported by the network after an upgrade.
 See upgrades for more information.